twolfson/foundry-release-pypi/README.md

 ### Actions
 - On `update-files`, we update a hardcoded `version` field in `setup.py` (e.g. `version='1.0.0'` -> `version='1.1.0'`)
+- On `register`, we run `python setup.py register`
+    - If there is a `.pypi-private` file, then we will not run this step
+- On `publish`, we run `python setup.py sdist --formats=gztar,zip upload`
+    - This will upload a `.zip` and a `.tar.gz` for Windows, GNU/Linux, and OS X compatibility
+    - If there is a `.pypi-private` file, then we will not run this step

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.